History of the Houston Astros: November 1971 trade

 On November 29, 1971, the Houston Astros and Cincinnati Reds made a trade that was one of the most impactful in the history of the sport, and helped the Reds earn the nickname of "The Big Red Machine".
 The Reds would ultimately get the better end of the deal.
 The Astros sent second baseman Joe Morgan, infielder Denis Menke, pitcher Jack Billingham, and outfielders César Gerónimo and prospect Ed Armbrister to Cincinnati for first baseman Lee May, second baseman Tommy Helms and infielder Jim Stewart.
 Morgan had not gotten along with manager Harry Walker, who he believed was a racist.
 Morgan and company would help strengthen a Reds team that had made the World Series in 1970 into one that would reach the Series in 1972 and then win back-to-back World Series in 1975 and 1976.

 For his part, May added more power to the lineup in 1972 (Helms and Stewart on the other hand did not).
 An All-Star in 1970 and 1971, May returned to the All-Star game in 1972, this time as an Astro.
-May, Wynn, Rader and Cedeño all had 20 or more home runs and Watson hit 16.
+May, Wynn, Rader and Cedeño each had 20 or more home runs, while Watson hit 16.
 Cedeño also led the Astros with a .320 batting average and 55 stolen bases.
 Cedeño made his first All-Star Game in 1972 and became the first Astro in team history to hit for the cycle in August versus the Reds.

 Houston led the league with 708 runs and were playing the first winning season in team history, but the Reds were hot and pulling away fast.
 Despite having a winning season, the Astros fired manager Harry Walker and replaced him with Leo Durocher.
 The skipper of the 1951 New York Giants had his best seasons behind him and the Astros finished 16–15 with Durocher as manager.
 Still, it was the best season the Astros had had to date with a strike-shortened season at 84–69, a distant second to the Reds.
 It would be as close as they would get to winning a title for several more seasons.